ImJustSpirit/ncl-christmas-cards/README.md

 Isaac ~1hr - Finished about page, apart from colours but I'll just put whatever goes on the home page on there.

 ## 07/12/22
-Meidas ~1.25hrs - Made extra pages, changed styling, centered the bottom nav bar, changed some code to reduce code
+Meidas ~1.5hrs - Made extra pages, changed styling, centered the bottom nav bar, changed some code to reduce code line count, bug fixing